 Tailored Features for Entrepreneurs and Small Businesses

-Popular options like the Chase Ink and Capital One Spark cards provide tools for tracking spending and categorizing expenses, which can be invaluable for financial planning and tax purposes.
+Popular options, such as the Chase Ink and Capital One Spark cards, provide tools for tracking spending and categorizing expenses, which can be invaluable for financial planning and tax purposes.

 Building and Protecting Your Business Credit Profile